Ascent Similarity Caching with Approximate Indexes: Design

 \subsection{Theoretical Guarantees}

 The best static cache allocation in hindsight is the cache state $\x_*$ that maximizes the time-averaged caching gain in Eq.~\eqref{e:gain} over the time horizon $T$, i.e.,

 We observe that solving~\eqref{eq:static_gain} is NP-hard in general even for $k=1$ under a stationary request process~\cite{garetto2020similarity}.
 Nevertheless, \acai{} operates in the \emph{online setting} and provides guarantees in terms of the $\psi$-regret~\cite{krause2014submodular}.
-In this scenario, the regret is defined as gain loss in comparison to the best static cache allocation $\x_*$ in \eqref{eq:static_gain}.
+In this scenario, {the} regret is defined as a gain loss in comparison to the best static cache allocation $\x_*$ in \eqref{eq:static_gain}.
 The $\psi$-regret discounts the \new{best static} gain by a factor $\psi \in (0, 1]$.
 Formally,

 where the expectation is over the randomized choices of \DepRound. \new{Note that the supremum in~\eqref{eq:regret} is over all possible request sequences.
-This definition corresponds to the so called \emph{adversarial analysis}, imagining that an adversary selects requests in $\mathcal{R}$ to jeopardize cache performance.
-This modeling approach is commonly used to characterize system performance under highly volatile external parameters (e.g., the sequence of requests $r_t$) and has been recently successfully applied to caching problems~\cite{paschos2019learning,sisalem21icc,bhattacharjee20}.}
+This definition corresponds to the so-called \emph{adversarial analysis}, imagining that an adversary selects requests in $\mathcal{R}$ to jeopardize cache performance. \Old{This modeling approach is commonly used to characterize system performance under highly volatile external parameters (e.g., the sequence of requests $r_t$) and has been recently successfully applied to caching problems~\cite{paschos2019learning,sisalem21icc,bhattacharjee20}.} The definition of the regret in Eq.~\eqref{eq:regret}, which compares the gain of the policy to a static offline solution, is classic.
+Several bandit settings, e.g., simple multi-armed bandits~\cite{radlinski2008learning, kleinberg2008multi, audibert2009exploration}, contextual bandits~\cite{chu2011contextual, agarwal2014taming, dudik2011efficient}, and, of course, their applications to caching problems under the full-information setting~\cite{paschos2019learning, sisalem21icc, 9517925,bhattacharjee20,li2021online}, adopt this definition.
+In all these cases, the dynamic, adaptive algorithm is compared to a static policy that has full hindsight of the entire trace of actions.
+Moreover, as is customary \oold{in the context of online problems with which} when the offline problem is NP-hard \cite{chen2018online}, the regret is not w.r.t.~the optimal caching gain, but w.r.t.~the gain obtained by an offline approximation algorithm. } \new{\oold{Obviously,} Regret bounds in the adversarial setting provide strong robustness guarantees in practical scenarios.} \acai{} has the following regret guarantee: \begin{theorem} Algorithm \ref{algo:online_mirror_ascent} configured with the negative entropy mirror map, learning rate \Old{$\eta=\frac{1}{c_d^k + c_f}\sqrt{\frac{2 \log\left(\frac{N}{h}\right)}{T}}$}$\eta = \frac{1}{(c_d^k + c_f)} \sqrt{\frac{2 \log\left(\frac{N}{h}\right)}{T + (M-1) (M+T)}}$, and rounding scheme \textnormal{\Round{}} or \textnormal{\DepRound{}} with a freezing period \Old{$ M = 1$} $M=\Theta\left({T^\beta}\right)$ for $\beta \in [0,1)$, has a sublinear \mbox{$(1-1/e)$-regret} in the number of requests, i.e., \Old{ }